Before you leave

 A free pick-up and transfer service is available for new international students travelling from Sydney Airport to the Central Coast.
 This service is available to newly arrived UON international students only.
 All accompanying family members and friends will be charged a transfer service fee.
 Central Coast Shuttle Express will contact you by email with a quote for additional passenger's airport transfer charges.
 This quote will include instructions for online payment using credit card.
 Please note all confirmed airport transfers payments are non-refundable.

 Bookings can be made online and must be made at least 3 days prior to the arrival date.

-For students using this service to travel to the Central Coast, please enter the discount code UON2 in the "Additional Requirements" section, along with your UON Student Number (located on your Letter of Offer).
+For students using this service to travel to the Central Coast, please enter your UON Student Number (located on your Letter of Offer) in your Enquiry form.